ad-freiburg/esa2018-experiment/BLOGPOST.md

 PC members were explicitly and repeatedly asked to also update the *score*  of their review whenever they changed something in their review.
 This allowed a quantitative analysis of the various phases of the reviewing process.
-For more details on the setup (and on the results), see http://ad-publications.informatik.uni-freiburg.de/ESA_experiment_Bast_2018.pdf
+For more details on the setup and on the results, see http://ad-publications.informatik.uni-freiburg.de/ESA_experiment_Bast_2018.pdf

 ## PART 2: The main results of the ESA experiment

-Let us first get an overview of the results and then, in Part 3, discuss their implications.
+Let us first get a quick overview of the results and then, in Part 3, discuss their implications.

 **What is the overlap in the set of accepted papers?**
 In the NIPS experiment, the overlap was 43%.